Benefits of Cardiac Rehab

-A prescription is needed to begin the cardiac rehabilitation program.
-Most insurance companies cover phases I and II of cardiac rehab, depending upon the policy, and Medicare covers both phases as well as entrance and exit stress tests.
+A prescription is needed to begin the program.
+Most insurance companies cover phases I and II of cardiac rehabilitation, depending upon the policy, and Medicare covers both phases as well as entrance and exit stress tests.
 Phase III cardiac rehab and wellness-related services are charged at the end of the month and are not usually covered.

 During cardiac rehabilitation, you will undergo a health assessment, monitored physical activity, risk factor education and counseling and support, among other activities.